1 shot in Portland neighborhood shooting

-Louisville, Ky.
-(WHAS11) - Police are investigating a shooting that took place in the 2700 block of W. Main Street in Louisville.
+LOUISVILLE, Ky.
+(WHAS11) - Police are investigating a shooting that took place in the 2700 block of W. Main Street in the Portland neighborhood.

 Officers said they arrived on the scene Sunday around 7:30 a.m. and discovered a male with an apparent gunshot wound to the head.